brass9/typeahead.js/README.md

 		}
 	}

-In the second config section, add a templates entry, open an object, and in there add a suggestion entry.
+This templates section goes in the second config section.

 The value to pass varies based on the kind of data you're using.
 For flat data, use a function like the above.
 The only argument passed (`r` here) is a string - the full text of the search result being rendered.
 In our template, we're adding an extra span wrapper around it, perhaps to add some extra CSS effects.

 If you're using more complex JSON, there's still only one argument passed to you, but its contents, and your responsibilities, differ.
-The resulting object will, for a dataset with JSON rows like { id, name }:
+The resulting object will look like this, for a dataset with JSON rows that each look like { id, name }:

 	{
 		_query: 'Text typed so far in typeahead',